 lesser crime

-Also known as lesser included offense.
-A crime that is necessarily committed in carrying out a greater crime because the greater crime contains all of the elements of the lesser crime.
+Lesser crime is a crime that is necessarily committed in carrying out a greater crime because the greater crime contains all the elements of the lesser crime.
+It is also known as a lesser included offense.
 For example, a defendant who is convicted of murder is also necessarily guilty of battery, because the elements of murder include the offense of battery.
-Despite that, a jury cannot convict a defendant of both a greater and lesser crime for the same conduct.
+Despite this, a jury cannot convictdefendant of both a greater and lesser crime for the same conduct.
 However, a court may instruct a jury to convict the defendant on a lesser crime even if they are not convinced beyond a reasonable doubt that the defendant is guilty of the greater crime.
 Prosecutors sometimes decide to charge a defendant with a lesser crime to increase their chances of securing a conviction, rather than risking an acquittal at trial for a greater crime.
-Prosecutors also use lesser crimes to encourage plea bargaining by offering to reduce a charge from the greater offense to the lesser offense in exchange for a guilty plea.
+Prosecutors also use lesser crimes to encourage plea bargaining by offering to reduce a charge from the greater offense to the lesser offense in exchange for defendants pleading guilty.